Respect for Human Rights

 These activities include

-• identifying and assessment the human rights risks
+• identifying and assessing any human rights risks

-• constructing a framework for prevention and mitigation of these risks; implementing appropriate measures
+• constructing a framework for the prevention and mitigation of these risks; implementing appropriate countermeasures

 • disclosing relevant information.